You’re planning a trip to Edinburgh in April, and you’ve picked a smart time to go.

 When your legs need rest, Edinburgh’s public transport shines:

-- Lothian Buses blanket the city with 70+ routes running every 5–15 minutes.
-Tap contactless, use the app, or grab a Ridacard for unlimited travel.
+- Lothian Buses — 70+ routes running every 5–15 minutes with contactless payment, app access, or Ridacard for unlimited travel

-- Edinburgh Trams zip between the airport and Newhaven every 7 minutes, stopping at Princes Street and Haymarket.
-Airport journeys cost £7.90 and take under 35 minutes.
+- Edinburgh Trams — Zip between the airport and Newhaven every 7 minutes, stopping at Princes Street and Haymarket ($7.90 for airport journey, under 35 minutes)

-- Contactless capping automatically applies daily and weekly fare limits across both buses and trams—brilliant for budget-conscious exploring.
+- Contactless Capping — Automatically applies daily and weekly fare limits across both buses and trams for budget-conscious exploring

 Conclusion